 Financial Aid

 For financial aid recipients, the purchase of a computer device can be considered in your cost of attendance.
-To request this, please complete the Request to Change Cost of Attendance form for Scholarships & Financial Aid.
+To request this, please complete the Request to Change Cost of Attendance form for Scholarships and Financial Aid.
 Submission of documentation does not guarantee additional aid will be awarded to you.
-In certain
+In certain situations, you may not be eligible for additional funding.

 Your engineering education requires a computer to complement the course instruction.
-Undergraduate students entering the college of engineering are strongly encouraged to purchase from our list of recommended and supported devices.
-Doing so guarantees performance, and hardware and software support throughout your years here as an engineering student.
-Should you choose a device
+Undergraduate students entering the College of Engineering are strongly encouraged to purchase from our list of recommended and supported devices.
+Doing so guarantees performance, as well as hardware and software support throughout your years here as an engineering student.
+Should you choose a device not on this list, please know that we cannot guarantee that the required software will run effectively, or that our IT team will be able to support your device.
+No student will be denied admission to Texas A&M based on an inability to purchase a computer.

-Texas A&M Engineering students co-enrolled in the Blinn-Brenham, Chevron, or Concho Academies must apply for financial aid from the partner community college.
+College of Engineering students coenrolled in the Blinn-Brenham, Chevron or Concho Academies must apply for financial aid from the partner community college.
 Any questions about including the purchase of a computer in the cost of attendance should be directed to the community college financial aid office.